catherinearnett/catherinearnett.github.io/docs/other_projects/food_classification/intro.md

 ---

 layout: default
-title: An Introduction to Food Classification
+title: A Taxonomy of Food
 nav_order: 10
 has_children: false
 permalink: /food_court